Volunteer with VWCCS

 VWCCS is an organisation run entirely by volunteers.
 Its role is to provide information and court support to people at a time when they are feeling vulnerable.
 We are always looking for compassionate and caring people to help us help others.

 VWCCS prepares and supports victims and witnesses of crime (police witnesses) who are required to testify at court.
-The organisation is staffed entirely by volunteers.
+The organisation is staffed predominantly by volunteers.

 VWCCS is always looking for committed and caring people to join its organisation.
 Volunteering with VWCCS is a rewarding way to connect with the community and make a real difference.